alloy-d/short/trapped.markdown

 trouble.
 Why should it be any different with you?
 At least your padded room comes with 3D interactive television!"

-This time, the bench was silent until he managed to regain control of his mouth and form a thought.
+This time, the ottoman was silent until he managed to regain control of his mouth and form a thought.

 "So..."